 Every island throughout Vanuatu has its method of making lap lap, with each adding different ingredients to their dish, making no two islands’ lap lap the same.

-Simboro is also a very popular dish in Vanuatu, a combination of bananas, yam, taro, manioc or flour and coconut milk rolled up in banana leaves and steamed similarly to lap lap.
+Simboro is also a very popular dish in Vanuatu, combining bananas, yam, taro, manioc or flour and coconut milk rolled up in banana leaves and steamed similarly to lap lap.

 Naturally, seafood has always been a staple throughout Vanuatu’s history since virtually all inhabitants live near the coast or a river.